alpesh502/azure-healthcare-rcm-pipeline/README.md

 ## 📖 Project Overview
 This project is an end-to-end **Healthcare Revenue Cycle Management (RCM)** data engineering solution built using **Azure Data Factory, Azure Data Lake Gen2, Azure Databricks, and Delta Lake**.

-The project focuses on designing **production-style data pipelines** that ingest data from multiple hospital branches, standardize it using a **Common Data Model**, and prepare reliable datasets for downstream analytics and reporting teams.
+The project focuses on designing **production-style data pipelines** that ingest data from multiple hospital branches, standardize it using a **Common Data Model**, and prepare reliable datasets for downstream analytics and reporting teams..

 ---